How can the true creative spirit emerge if the original breath of life, of your creation, is blocked by self-importance?

 With sincere devotion, faith and discipline, the creative process can become both the mode and the container for spiritual alchemy.
 Part of this process would also be the artists ability to then release the manifested work(s) of art back into the world with great humility and detachment so it may be enjoyed and used for it’s divine purpose; impressing beauty, joy, peace, happiness, harmony, insight and wisdom on the mind of the experiencer, invoking any emotion or feeling – so they too may be healed and transformed.

 This path and process, as I understand and experience it, is not different from the processes described in the popularized spiritual paths we’ve come to know such as Yoga.
-Faith in what you are doing, discipline and devotion are universal and applicable concepts that work anywhere and with anyone whom desires for wiser knowing, truth and divine love.
+Faith in what you are doing, discipline and devotion are universal and applicable concepts that work anywhere and with anyone whom desires for higher, wiser knowing, truth and love.
 The mode appears only different, but results can be same where the intention and effort is clear and sincere.
 Where you involve yourself in body, mind, and spirit… where you take literal actions with symbolic meaning; intentional thought and feeling – this is yoga.

 An artists work eventually does become more of an effortless, joyful responding and surrendering to the Source of their inspiration and spontaneous creative flow with this idea and approach in mind.
 It is through the stillness portal that we can access truly inspired art, the kind of art that will timelessly and eternally heal and transform the world into a peaceful and loving home for all living beings.
 This is the power of audio and visual impression.
 It is important, the kind of art we make.
 It is important the quality of mind that is creating.